 Now enjoy boating, golfing biking.
 Bike riding and waterskiing are both excellent sports to keep your quads and glutes strong between ski seasons.
 Stand Up Paddle Boarding also improves core strength and balance – both key for ski fitness, and a fun way to spend the snowless months.

-These simple steps should help to protect your prized possession until you are reunited for your first run in October or November at the best Eastern ski resorts for early skiing and the best ski resorts out west for early season skiing.
+These simple steps should help to protect your prized possession until you are reunited for your first run in October or November at the best Eastern ski resorts for early skiing and Best Ski resorts for early season skiing out west.

 We hope these ski storage and ski packing tips and our how to plan a ski vacation guide will help you get to the slopes more often in top shape!
 See our latest ski reviews of the Top Skis if you are considering buying new gear for next year.